 - Arts Leadership and Advocacy Seminar

-Between 2011 and 2017, WESTAF convened an annual Arts Leadership and Advocacy Seminar that brought a group of arts leaders from the West to Washington, D.C. to meet with members of Congress and their staffs, engage in briefings regarding the status and future prospects for federal arts support, and to discuss with the WESTAF trustees ways to generate more state government support for the work of state arts agencies.
-The future development of this program is currently under review.
+Between 2011 and 2017, WESTAF’s annual Arts Leadership and Advocacy Seminar (ALAS) brought a group of arts leaders from the West to Washington, D.C. to meet with members of Congress and their staffs, engage in briefings regarding the status and future prospects for federal arts support, and to discuss with the WESTAF trustees ways to generate more state government support for the work of state arts agencies.

 This year’s ALAS is scheduled to take place online Wednesday, February 24 and Thursday, February 25, 2021.
 The seminar will feature a series of panel discussions and speakers who will share their knowledge on topics related to federal advocacy, engaging members of Congress, and the transformation of the field.